 of all the (ν) neutrino oscillation parameters providing a

 proton decay; and observation of natural sources of neutrinos such as

-The key to this approach is a "very long distance (L)" for the oscillations to develop and
+The key to this approach is a very long distance for the oscillations to develop and

-By measuring muon neutrino disappearance and electron neutrino
+By measuring muon neutrino disappearance as well as electron neutrino

-CP violation, (e.g., by measuring the CKM phase and by explicitly observing differences in muon neutrino and
+explicitly observing differences in the muon neutrino and

 muon anti-neutrino oscillations).
 No existing or proposed future experiment so far